naturalis/galaxy-tool-edentity-metabarcoding-pipeline/README.md

 > **Note:**
 > Taxonomic identification is not included.
 The ESVs can be used as input for other taxonomic assignment tools.

+## Installation
+This tool can be installed directly from the Galaxy ToolShed.
+You must be an administrator of your Galaxy instance to install new tools, or you can request your Galaxy admin to install it for you.

+1. Log in to your Galaxy instance as an admin.
+2. Navigate to **Admin > Tool Management > Install and Uninstall**.
+3. Search for `eDentity Metabarcoding Pipeline`.
+4. Follow the prompts to install the tool.

+For more details, see the [Galaxy ToolShed documentation](https://galaxyproject.org/toolshed/).

 ## Input
 zip folder with fastq sequence files.
 ## Outputs